Philosophy

 Overview

-Philosophy teaches you how to think rationally and carefully about complex questions such as: are killer drones immoral?
+Philosophy teaches you how to think rationally and carefully about complex questions such as: are drone strikes immoral?
 What about genetic engineering?
 Should rich countries give substantially more in overseas aid?
 Is time travel possible?

 These skills are of real value in the workplace and help in other study areas by encouraging you to look at a problem from all angles and find out-of-the-box solutions.

-- You can choose to specialise in areas such as ethics, bioethics, philosophy of science and technology, cognitive science and the mind, artificial intelligence, language, and more.
+- You can choose to specialise in areas such as ethics, bioethics, philosophy of science and technology, cognitive science and the mind, artificial intelligence, and language.

 - There are specialised courses on famous figures such as Plato, Descartes, Wittgenstein, and Turing.